 Children’s skin burns deeper, quicker and at lower temperatures compared to adults.
-Burns from scalds cause lifelong problems for many children.
+Burns can cause lifelong problems for many children.
 Families suffer guilt and blame, while children usually suffer with pain and scarring that leads to body image and self-esteem problems.

-For more information on posters that were developed for schools aimed at preventing burn injuries in the school environment, please visit the burns resources for schools page.
+For information and posters developed for schools aimed at preventing burn injuries in the school environment, please visit the burns resources for schools page.

 Kids Health coordinated a pilot burns and scalds prevention project with Early Childhood Education and Care (ECEC) services in the Blacktown LGA for children under the age of five with a specific focus on the kitchen.
 The final report (May 2016) on this project is available in the downloads section below.

 A brochure, poster and first aid for burns magnet is available in the downloads section below and free printed copies can be ordered through our online order form.

-In 2018, Kids Health will be coordinating a second pilot of the Learn to Stop Burns and Scalds in the Kitchen project with ECEC services in the Cumberland LGA and Central Coast LGA.
+In 2018, Kids Health is coordinating a second pilot of the Learn to Stop Burns and Scalds in the Kitchen project with ECEC services in the Cumberland LGA and Central Coast LGA.
 There is potential for expansion of the project across NSW after evaluation of this pilot is completed.

 The Learn to Stop Burns!
 Program involves an interactive burns prevention game aimed at primary school aged children.
 It has been produced by Kids Health in collaboration with the Burns Unit at the Children's Hospital at Westmead, Kidsafe NSW and the NSW Severe Burn Injury Service.